cristibalus/api_specs_linter/README.md

-# api_linter
+# API Linter Action
-This is a basic API linter
+This action will run a basic check on the API specs in the repository.
+The checks which will be run are: